CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CaseUpdates_iepd/CaseUpdates.md

 ![Return to the JTMP landing page](https://github.com/CityOfNewOrleans/JTMP-Data-Exchange-Specs/blob/main/HomePage.md)

-#Case-Charge Update Exchanges
+# Case Update Exchanges
-A Courts' Case Management (CMS) will publish a New Case Update message each time a Clerk updates a new Criminal case (other case types?).
-This data exchange serves two purposes: to provide case details and a court case number to parties that need to track or contribute to case processing; and to correlate a court case with a preceeding event sent by another publishing system, for example a Booking message published by the jail management system (JMS).
+A Courts' Case Management (CMS) will publish a New Case Update message each time a Clerk updates a new court case.
+This data exchange serves keep all justice partners' systems synchonrized with the Court CMS as Clerks make changes to the details in the court docket.
+Specific types of updates are triggered, and sent with different data content.
+This provides both Publisher and Subscribers with greater control over which case details are updated, and how they are reflected in the Subscriber's system.

 The publisher may be the CMS of any court jurisdiction - Criminal, Juvenile, or Municipal & Traffic.
+Any justice partner agency that manages some level of court-case details in their local system may subscribe.
+This will include the jail, prosecutor, public defender and possibly law enforcement.

 ## Preceding Exchange: